DO's and DON'Ts

-To ensure the integrity of PetPay's marketplace and help protect members from potentially fraudulent activity, transaction interference is not allowed on PetPay.
+To ensure the integrity of PetPay's platform and help protect members from potentially fraudulent activity, transaction interference is not allowed on PetPay.

-- You may not contact another member to buy or sell a pet listed on PetPay outside of PetPay's marketplace.
+- You may not contact another member to buy or sell a pet listed on PetPay outside of PetPay.
 This may also constitute fee avoidance.

-- You may not communicate (for example: by PetPay Conversations, in PetPay's community spaces) with another member to warn the member away from a particular buyer, seller or pet.
+- You may not communicate with another member to warn the member away from a particular buyer, seller or pet.

 - Posting in the public areas of your account (for example: Profile, About Me, Listings) to demonstrate or discuss a dispute with others or with PetPay may be considered a form of interference.

 - Buyer submits payment for the deposit amount or full payment.

 - Funds are deposited into Seller's PetPay Account or Bank Account the next day.

 - Buyer agrees to Terms and Conditions of Sale and PetPay Health Guarantee at the time of sale.

 - Seller must review then accept or decline the transaction.

 - Upon acceptance from the Seller the deposit is non-refundable and the transaction is binding.